Do You Know If You Are Eligible for Medicare Part B?

 Eligibility for Medicare Part B

-If any of these apply to you, you should have received a Medicare card in the mail three months before your 65th birthday, or on your 25th month of disability.
+If any of the above apply to you, you should have received a Medicare card in the mail three months before your 65th birthday, or on your 25th month of disability.

 If you’re ready to apply for a Medicare Part B health plan, HealthMarkets can help at no cost to you.
 Start reviewing your options online today, or call (800) 439-6916 to speak with a licensed insurance agent.

 You can also locate a licensed insurance agent near you to schedule an in-person or virtual meeting.